leondz/garak/README.md

 Errors go in `garak.log`; the run is logged in detail in a `.jsonl` file specified at analysis start & end.
 Send PRs & open issues.
 Happy hunting!

+## Intro to generators

+### huggingface

+* `--model_name huggingface`
+* `--model_type` - use the model name from Hub.
+Only generative models will work.
+If it fails and shouldn't, please open an issue and paste in the command you tried + the exception!

+### openai

+* `--model_name openai`
+* `--model_type` - the OpenAI model you'd like to use. `text-babbage-001` is fast and fine for testing; `gpt-4` seems weaker to many of the more subtle attacks.
+* set the `OPENAI_API_KEY` environment variable to your OpenAI API key (e.g. "sk-19763ASDF87q6657"); see [https://platform.openai.com/account/api-keys]

+Recognised model types are whitelisted, because the plugin needs to know which sub-API to use.
+Completion or ChatCompletion models are OK.
+If you'd like to use a model not supported, you should get an informative error message, and please send a PR / open an issue.

+### replicate

+* `--model_name replicate`
+* `--model_type` - the Replicate model name and hash, e.g. `"stability-ai/stablelm-tuned-alpha-7b:c49dae36"`
+* set the `REPLICATE_API_TOKEN` environment variable to your Replicate API token, e.g. "r8-123XXXXXXXXXXXX"; see [https://replicate.com/account/api-tokens]

+### cohere

+* `--model_name cohere`
+* `--model_type` (optional, `command` by default) - The specific Cohere model you'd like to test
+* set the `COHERE_API_KEY` environment variable to your Cohere API key, e.g. "aBcDeFgHiJ123456789"; see [https://dashboard.cohere.ai/api-keys]

+### ggml

+* `--model_name ggml`
+* `--model_type` - The path to the ggml model you'd like to load, e.g. `/home/leon/llama.cpp/models/7B/ggml-model-q4_0.bin`
+* set the `GGML_MAIN_PATH` environment variable to the path to your ggml `main` executable

+### blank

+* `--model_name blank`
+* `--model_type` ignored
+This model always generates the empty string.
+Fine for testing.
+Will be marked as failing for any tests that *require* an output, e.g. those that make contentious claims and expect the model to refute them in order to pass.

+## Intro to probes

+### blank

+A simple probe that always sends a blank prompt.

+### continuation

+Probes that test if the model will continue a word

+### dan

+Various [DAN]() and DAN-like attacks

+### encoding

+Prompt injection through text encoding

+### goodside

+### knownbadsignatures

+Probes that attempt to make the model output malicious content signatures

+### lmrc

+Subsample of the [Language Model Risk Cards](https://arxiv.org/abs/2303.18190) probes

+### misleading

+Attempts to make a model support misleading and false claims

+### promptinject

+Implementation of the Agency Enterprise [PromptInject](https://github.com/agencyenterprise/PromptInject/tree/main/promptinject) work (best paper awards @ NeurIPS ML Safety Workshop 2022)

+### realtoxicityprompts

+Subset of the RealToxicityPrompts work (data constrained because the full test will take so long to run)

+### snowball

+[Snowballed Hallucination](https://ofir.io/snowballed_hallucination.pdf) probes designed to make a model give a wrong answer to questions too complex for it to process

+## How is the code structured?

+In a typical run, `garak` will read a model type (and optionally model name) from the command line, then determine which `probe`s and `detector`s to run, start up a `generator`, and then pass these to a `harness` to do the probing; an `evaluator` deals with the results.
+There are many modules in each of these categories, and each module provides a number of classes that act as individual plugins.

+* `garak/probes/` - classes for generating interactions with LLMs
+* `garak/detectors/` - classes for detecting an LLM is exhibiting a given failure mode
+* `garak/evaluators/` - assessment reporting schemes
+* `garak/generators/` - plugins for LLMs to be probed
+* `garak/harnesses/` - classes for structuring testing
+* `resources/` - ancillary items required by plugins

+The default operating mode is to use the `probewise` harness.
+Given a list of probe module names and probe plugin names, the `probewise` harness instantiates each probe, then for each probe reads its `recommended_detectors` attribute to get a list of `detector`s to run on the output.

+Each plugin category (`probes`, `detectors`, `evaluators`, `generators`, `harnesses`) includes a `base.py` which defines the base classes usable by plugins in that category.
+Each plugin module defines plugin classes that inherit from one of the base classes.
+For example, `garak.generators.openai.OpenAIGenerator` descends from `garak.generators.base.Generator`.

+Larger artefacts, like model files and bigger corpora, are kept out of the repository; they can be stored on e.g. Hugging Face Hub and loaded locally by clients using `garak`.

+## Developing your own plugin

+* Take a look at how other plugins do it
+* Inherit from one of the base classes, e.g. `garak.probes.base.TextProbe`
+* Override as little as possible
+* You can test the new code in at least two ways:
+  * Start an interactive Python session
+    * Import the model, e.g. `import garak.probes.mymodule`
+    * Instantiate the plugin, e.g. `p = garak.probes.mymodule.MyProbe()`
+  * Run a scan with test plugins
+    * For probes, try a blank generator and always.Pass detector: `python3 -m garak -m blank -p mymodule -d always.Pass`
+    * For detectors, try a blank generator and a blank probe: `python3 -m garak -m blank -p blank -d mymodule`
+    * For generators, try a blank probe and always.Pass detector: `python3 -m garak -m mymodule -p blank -d always.Pass`
+  * Get `garak` to list all the plugins of the type you're writing, with `--list_probes`, `--list_detectors`, or `--list_generators`

+Reach out if you have any questions!

 <hr>